Mercury in fish: Medical cases and exposure to mercury

-Work and exposure
+Children and exposure

-Most cases that arise are due to work exposure or medicinal poisoning.
-Environmental justice advocates can relate these mercury cases to the unregulated amount of mercury that enters the environment.
-Workers can be exposed to mercury through the manufacture of fluorescent tubes, chloralkali, or acetaldehyde among other products.
-Anthropogenic sources and places where mercury is released or used as a solid or vapor puts these has caused fatigue, dizziness, hyperhidrosis, chest congestion, and loss of motor skills.
-When taken to the hospital, the neurotoxicity levels had already exceeded the maximum amounts.
-Over-the-counter medicines have been shown to have traces of mercurous chloride.
-Medical research reported that the children who received doses of these medicines experienced physical symptoms such as "drooling, irregular arm movements, and impaired gait".
-Exposures to this result in severe physical impairments unregulated chemicals that are put in products.
-The intake of laxatives that contained about 120 mg of mercurous chloride has also been cases of mercury's toxicity.

-Even in countries, such as Sweden, that have phased out mercury in the dental industry and manufacturing, lingering quantities of mercury still exist in lakes and coastal areas.
+Even in countries that have phased out mercury in the dental industry and manufacturing, such as Sweden, lingering quantities of mercury still exist in lakes and coastal areas.
 Moreover, global contributions of mercury to the environment also affect that country.
 A study in Sweden selected 127 women who had a high level of fish consumption.
-Around 20% of the women selected, after hair and blood samples, were found to have exceeded the EPA's recommended reference dose of 0.1 micrograms of methyl mercury per kilogram of body weight.
+Around 20% of the women selected, after hair and blood samples, were found to have exceeded the EPA-recommended reference dose of 0.1 micrograms of methyl mercury per kilogram of body weight.
 Additionally, the study concluded that there was "no margin of safety for neuraldevelopmental effects in fetus[es]" without removing the offending species of fish from the diets of the women.
-This indicates that families intending to raise children should be especially careful about exposing their unborn babies to toxic mercury via fish.
+This indicates that families intending to raise children should be especially careful about exposing their unborn babies to mercury via fish.

 Children exposed to mercury are particularly susceptible to poisoning since the ratio of food, water, and air intake versus individual body weight is much higher than that of adults.
 Additionally, children undergo fast growth that causes them to be more susceptible to damaging exposure to methylmercury, as well as the long term consequences of such exposure during childhood development.
 Young age plays an important role in terms of damage caused by mercury, and much literature on mercury focuses on pregnant women and specific precautions designed to prevent youth mercury exposure.
 Prenatal methylmercury exposure does cause behavioral problems in infants and worsened cognitive test performance.
 Additionally, Hughner estimates that 250,000 women may be exposing their unborn babies to levels of methyl mercury above recommended federal levels.

 Economically, there does not seem to be a difference in mercury exposure based on socioeconomic bracket and the ability to buy fish from the market.
 One study shows "no significant differences in mercury levels in tuna, bluefish, and flounder as a function of type of store or economic neighborhood".